Mastrom10/SpeedTestGamer/README.md

 * **Sync** (server ➜ client):
   * `uint64_t server_time_ns` – server timestamp when the request was received.
   * `uint32_t server_id` – identifier of the server.
   * `uint32_t tick_ms` – tick interval that will actually be used.
+Multiple `Sync`
-Used to estimate clock offset.
+    messages are sent so the client can pick the one with the smallest round-trip time to estimate the clock offset.
 * **Packet** (server ➜ client):
   * `uint32_t seq` – sequence number.
   * `uint64_t timestamp_ns` – server send timestamp in nanoseconds.